awsdocs/aws-java-developer-guide-v2/doc_source/setup-credentials.rst

    limitations under the License.

 #################################################
-Set Up AWS Credentials and Region for Development
+Set up AWS credentials and region for development
 #################################################

 .. meta::